eth-protocol-fellows/protocol-studies/docs/wiki/pectra-faq.md

 #### **Q:** What is Prague/Electra?
 **A:** Prague and Electra are the names of the upcoming Ethereum hard fork.
 The included EIPs can be found [here](https://eips.ethereum.org/EIPS/eip-7600).
 Prague is the name of the fork on the execution client side, and Electra is the upgrade name on the consensus layer client side.

+There are 3 main features along with some smaller EIPs included in Pectra.
+They are: Max effective balance, Account abstraction and Execution Layer triggered exits.

+The MaxEB feature will allow the user to have a > 32ETH effective balance.
+This would allow users to consolidate many validators (or deposit new ones) into one up to 2048ETH.
+The requirement to use this feature is the setting of the `0x02` withdrawal credentials.
+A user can either make a deposit directly with `0x02` credentials or the user can move from `0x01` to `0x02`.

+With EIP-7702, The user wallet would be able to delegate control to a smart contract.
+This pattern allows a new wallet and app interaction design space, leading the path for future full account abstraction solutions.

+The Execution layer triggered exits feature allows the withdrawal address set in the `0x02` withdrawal credential is able to perform exits directly in the execution layer without any reliance on pre-signed BLS keys.
+This feature is mainly targetted at staking pools, who would be able to use smart contracts to fully control the validator lifecycle.

 Users/Devs
 ---
 **FAQ**: